CoolBeansProgramming/Plato-s-Pizza/README.md

 ## Business Task
-Build a single-page dashboard based on Mario's email to help him improve the restaurant's operations
+Build a single-page dashboard based on Mario's email to help him improve the restaurant's operations.

 ## My role
 A BI Consultant hired by Plato's Pizza, a Greek-inspired pizza place in New Jersey.
 You've been hired to help the restaurant use data to improve operations.